 The last attachment is the citrus juicer, which again is helpful in juicing sweet lime and oranges.
 You can extract juice from an orange in less than a minute.
 So, a glass of juice can be obtained in just 2 minutes.

 The grinding performance of the mixer grinder is also adequate.
+You can make idli-dosa batter in just a minute and grind garam masala and turmeric into fine consistency.
 However, the juicing attachment isn’t up to the mark for extracting juice from apple, pomegranate and starchy fruits and vegetables.
 It is just alright for watermelon, pineapple, cucumber and such water-rich ingredients.
+Also, it is difficult to change the blade assembly to change the juicer jar to a blender jar.
+So, you would be better off using it just for juicing and use the wet grinding jar for blending smoothies and shakes.

 You can read our detailed review of Preethi Zodiac here.